alex-free/tonyhax/gameshark-code.md

 * A FAT32 formatted USB flash drive that your PS2 console can read.
 Please note that not all USB flash drives seem to work with PS2 consoles (due to iffy USB 1.1 support found in some newer USB flash drives).
 You may need to do a bit of trial and error testing to find a USB flash drive that works.

-* A soft-modded (or mod-chipped) PS2 console that can run uLaunchELF (Models newer then the SCPH-39004 can therefore be used for copying the files to the PS1 memory card, but they can not be used to boot into Tonyhax International).
+* A soft-modded (or mod-chipped) PS2 console that can run [WLaunchELF](https://github.com/ps2homebrew/wLaunchELF) (Models newer then the SCPH-39004 can therefore be used for copying the files to the PS1 memory card, but they can not be used to boot into Tonyhax International).
 You could do this with [FreeHDBoot](https://www.ps2-home.com/forum/viewtopic.php?t=5208) or [FreeMCBoot](https://www.ps2-home.com/forum/viewtopic.php?t=1248).

 Installation With A PS2: